 To manage cancer-related fatigue or help lessen it, try to:

-• Eat a well-balanced diet and talk to your healthcare provider about taking a multivitamin daily.
+• Eat a well-balanced diet that is high in protein, calories, fruits, and vegetables.
+Talk with your healthcare provider about taking a daily multivitamin.

 • Drink plenty of fluids.